-Preamble: In view of the CBCS syllabus, following is the model distribution of marks for $C_1$ , $C_2$ and $C_3$ Components.
+Preamble: In view of the CBCS syllabus, following is the model distribution of marks for C_1 , C_2 and C_3 Components.
 At a glance, the model includes both theory (HC/ SC/ OE) as well as practicals (HC/ SC) assessment of marks.

 The following is the scheme which will be followed for the assessment of marks for both theory (HC/ SC/ OE) as well as practicals (HC/ SC) irrespective of the Credits associated with each Course.
-Thirty percent of the marks will be assessed for the internals ( $C_1$ and $C_2$ ) and remaining seventy percent will be for the semester end examinations ( $C_3$ ).
+Thirty percent of the marks will be assessed for the internals (C_1 and C_2) and remaining seventy percent will be for the semester end examinations (C_3).
 Each Course carries 100 marks and hence thirty marks for internal assessment and remaining seventy marks will be for Semester End Examinations.
-Out of thirty marks for internals, fifteen marks will be allotted to each $C_1$ and $C_2$ components.
-The distribution of marks for $C_1$ and $C_2$ varies with HC and SC papers.
+Out of thirty marks for internals, fifteen marks will be allotted to each C_1 and C_2 components.
+The distribution of marks for C_1 and C_2 varies with HC and SC papers.

-Each theory Course (HC/ SC/ OE) consists of three components namely $C_1$ , $C_2$ and $C_3$ . $C_1$ and $C_2$ are designated as Internal Assessment (IA) and $C_3$ as Semester End Examination.
-Each Course (HC/ SC/ OE) carries 100 Marks and hence the allotment of marks to $C_1$ , $C_2$ and $C_3$ Components will be fifteen, fifteen and seventy marks respectively. i.e.,
+Each theory Course (HC/ SC/ OE) consists of three components namely C_1 , C_2 and C_3 .
+C_1 and C_2 are designated as Internal Assessment (IA) and C_3 as Semester End Examination.
+Each Course (HC/ SC/ OE) carries 100 Marks and hence the allotment of marks to C_1 , C_2 and C_3 Components will be fifteen, fifteen and seventy marks respectively. i.e.,

-Total : 100 Marks C 3 Component : 70 Marks Semester End Examination C 2 Component : 15 Marks Internal Assessment Marks C 1 Component : 15 Marks
+C 1 Component : 15 Marks ר - C 2 Component : 15 Marks Internal Assessment Marks C 3 Component : 70 Marks Semester End Examination Total : 100 Marks